-In this course students will incorporate art, design, and technology through exploring the basics of Adobe Illustrator.
+Students will incorporate art, design, and technology through exploring the basics of Adobe Illustrator.

-DRAWING 1 Prerequisite: Intro to Art .5 credit In this course students will explore a variety of drawing techniques through several different media, including pencil, charcoal, ink and pastel.
+DRAWING 1 Prerequisite: Intro to Art .5 credit Students will explore a variety of drawing techniques through several different media, including pencil, charcoal, ink and pastel.

-SCULPTURE 1 Prerequisite: Intro to Art .5 credit In this course students will explore addition and subtraction methods of sculpture.
+SCULPTURE 1 Prerequisite: Intro to Art .5 credit Students will explore addition and subtraction methods of sculpture.
 Work will be done in a variety of mediums.